kpumuk/meta-tags/README.md

 ### Open Search

-Open Search link element to describe a search engine in a standard and accessible format.
+Open Search is a link element used to describe a search engine in a standard and accessible format.

 ```ruby
 set_meta_tags open_search: {